ahmadsamersam-dev/Frontend-Mentor-NFT-Card-Challenge/README.md

 * **Efficient Inline Styling:** I utilized `<span>` tags to keep text elements inline and aligned naturally (like the "Creation of Jules Wyvern" section), rather than overcomplicating the layout by unnecessarily forcing `display: flex` on every small text group.

 ### Challenges & Feedback
-To be honest, I found this challenge to be very straightforward and highly enjoyable.
-I didn't encounter any major roadblocks or difficulties, and translating the design into code was a smooth and fun experience.
+Overall, I found this challenge to be very straightforward and a fun experience.
+Translating the design into code went smoothly without any major roadblocks.
+The only minor challenge I encountered was a CSS cascading issue where normalize.css overrode my custom font sizes.
+I realized it was due to the file linking order in my HTML, and I quickly overcame this by simply placing normalize.css before my main style.css file.

 However, I am always looking to improve!
 If anyone reviewing my code spots any bad practices, CSS improvements, or areas where I can optimize further, please feel free to critique my work.
 I highly welcome constructive feedback.